Vidal keeps Barcelona in Liga fight beating Valladolid 1-0 - WHIZ News

 Griezmann seemed to play well enough to reclaim his spot in the starting 11 in the last two matches after an idle period when Setién didn’t use him.
 But the French world champion had a difficult night at Valladolid.
 He was unable to link with Messi on a promising counterattack early on, and he wasted a golden chance to double the lead before halftime when he scuffed a pass from Semedo right in front of the goal.

-Setién sat Griezmann at halftime and sent on Suárez.
+Setién sat Griezmann at halftime due to an unspecified physical problem and sent on Suárez.
 After 10 minutes of seeing Valladolid beginning to mount attacks, Setién replaced Puig and Clement Lenglet, who had a yellow card, with Ivan Rakitic and reserve team defender Ronald Araújo.

 Valladolid, however, continued to press for the equalizer and Ter Stegen dove to parry a header by Enes Unal in the 60th.

 Valladolid, which is partly owned by Brazil great Ronaldo, spends less than 5% of what Barcelona spends on its star-studded squad.
-Still, it succeeded in pressing Barcelona into its area and stopping it from developing long possession.
+Still, it reached the second half with stronger legs and succeeded in pressing Barcelona into its area.

+Setién acknowledged his team is reaching the end of this sprint-finish to La Liga, with matches every three days, on fumes.

+“It was very hot and the pitch was very dry and several players didn’t have the energy to do much more than run enough to keep up with the play,” Setién said.

 Other than his assist for Vidal, Messi was limited to a pair of shots, including a free kick that Masip palmed over his bar.